blocktrron/gluon/docs/user/supported_devices.rst

 .. [#deprecated]
   The device or target is reaching its end of life soon.
 This means that support in the next major release of Gluon is doubtful.

+.. [#featureset-tiny]
+  These devices do not support the full featureset of Gluon.
+Namely, WPA3 support for the private WLAN is missing on these devices.

 .. [#avmflash]
   For instructions on how to flash AVM devices, visit https://fritzfla.sh